msalvati1997/b1multicasting/README.md

 |  /messaging/{mId} | GET | Get messages of a group |
 |  /messaging/{mId} | POST | Multicast a message to a group  |

+See the swagger's documentation for more details at : multicast/v1/swagger/index.html
 ### Testing
 The project comes with a test suite located under the test directory (pkg/multicasting/test).
 Each test configures a set of processes with different numbers of messages to send.